facebook/watchman/README.markdown

 ## Concepts

+ * Watchman can watch one or more directory trees.
+ * Each watched tree is referred to as a "root"
+ * A root is watched recursively
  * Watchman does not follow symlinks.
 It knows they exist, but they show up the same as any other file in its reporting.
- * Watchman encourages you to avoid race conditions by providing an abstract clock notation, named cursors to aid in maintaining proper state around polling operations and a command trigger facility.
- * Watchman waits for a watched directory to settle down before it will start to trigger notifications or command execution.
+ * Watchman waits for a watched root to settle down before it will start to trigger notifications or command execution.
  * Watchman is conservative, preferring to err on the side of caution, which means that it considers the files to be freshly changed when you start to